virajkadam/php-search-all-database/README.md

 # PHP Search All Database
-This code can search entire database, by narrowing down the tables &amp; columns to search in.
-Giving the flexibility and high performance execution to execute faster searches by lowering down the traversing nodes.<br/>
+This code can search the entire database, by narrowing down the tables &amp; columns to search in.
+Giving flexibility and high-performance execution to execute faster searches by lowering the traversing nodes.<br/>
 <li>Simple PHP Searching tool</li>
 <li>User friendly - Plug and Play</li>
 <li>Tiny PHP search engine</li>